MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/lib/hooks/useSignInForm/README.md

 ```

 ## Conclusion
-The `useLoginForm` hook provides a comprehensive solution for managing the state and interactions of a login form in a React application.
+The `useSignInForm` hook provides a comprehensive solution for managing the state and interactions of a login form in a React application.
 By integrating with Redux, it ensures that the username, password, loading state, and error messages are seamlessly managed and updated.
 The hook encapsulates the complexity of handling form changes and the login process, offering clean and easy-to-use handlers for updating input fields and submitting the form.